-Originally inspired by the work of Jan Eric Visser and the other artists showing as part of TrashArt, we began exploring waste, its composition and its potential for becoming something more creative, useful, beautiful, quirky, thought-provoking, practical…
+Our first waste explorations were inspired by the work of Jan Eric Visser as part of TrashArt in 2018.
+Our aim was to consider waste’s potential for becoming something more creative, useful, beautiful, quirky, thought-provoking, practical.

-Jan Eric Visser began his relationship with King’s Lynn by exploring its waste.
-In 2017 he took a walk along the banks of the River Great Ouse and collected 11 items which he subsequently turned into art – on show as part of TrashArt, until June 2, 2018 …
+Jan Eric Visser began his relationship with King’s Lynn by exploring its trash.
+In 2017 he took a walk along the banks of the River Great Ouse and collected 11 items of trash.
+He subsequently turned these into art – on show as part of TrashArt, until June 2, 2018 .

 This is a group run by and for survivors of domestic abuse and we are committed to supporting anyone affected by domestic abuse, using creativity to improve your wellbeing.

 “ what’s special about Creativity is using the combination of supporting people by building relationships around making things like you never knew you could “ (said by a group member)

 Also all about recycling – these films were made by James Murray White during a Trash Art study day

 Repair cafes and CirculART, in and around Cambridge